elogvse.org

 Why this course matters

 Electoral systems are not neutral technical arrangements.
-They influence political representation, party competition, government formation, and even the quality of policy decisions.
-Understanding them is essential for anyone interested in democratic design and political fairness.
+They influence political representation, party competition, government formation, reform priorities, and even the quality of policy decisions.
+Understanding them is essential for anyone interested in electoral governance, institutional design and political fairness.

 This course equips learners to critically assess how electoral systems shape public life and why reform debates matter.